CHBA Position on Net Zero

 To be clear, CHBA’s position on Net Zero is as follows:

-- Note that the biggest danger in this is not a tiered system in the national code but provinces and/or municipalities trying to outdo each other and get there faster.
+- The biggest danger is not a tiered national code but provinces and/or municipalities trying to outdo each other and get there faster, especially when applied through “codes by other means” such as bylaws and “green development standards”.
 This will be problematic for industry, and a major cost and affordability problem for home buyers.